conan-io/docs/faq/general.rst

 the package recipes, re-build from source on your premises, and then upload the packages to your server.

-Can I connect to conan remote servers through a corporate proxy?
+Can I connect to Conan remote servers through a corporate proxy?
 ---------------------------------------------------------------------
 Yes, it can be configured in your **~/.conan/conan.conf** configuration file or with some environment variables.
 Check :ref:`proxy configuration <proxys>` for more details.